iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.md

 ```
 aggregate_by_p_id_kindergeld = {
-    "kindergeld_anz_ansprüche": {
+    "kindergeld__anzahl_ansprüche": {
         "p_id_to_aggregate_by": "p_id_kindergeld_empf",
-        "source_col": "kindergeld_anspruch",
+        "source_col": "kindergeld__anspruchsberechtigt",
         "aggr": "sum",
     },
 }
 ```

-This dict creates a target function `kindergeld_anz_ansprüche` which gives the amount of claims that a person has on Kindergeld, based on the `kindergeld_anspruch` function which returns Booleans, which show whether a child is a reason for a Kindergeld claim.
+This dict creates a target function `kindergeld__anzahl_ansprüche` which gives the amount of claims that a person has on Kindergeld, based on the `kindergeld__anspruchsberechtigt` function which returns Booleans, which show whether a child is a reason for a Kindergeld claim.

 The output type will be the same as the input type.
 Exceptions: